 Cataracts are an opacification or thickening of the lens within the globe and are the leading cause of blindness in the world.

 Visual deterioration occurs with increasing degrees of severity, and left untreated may present as complete blindness.
 The diagnosis is made cli...

 Cavernous sinus thrombosis (CST) is a rare condition, most commonly infectious in nature, and the diagnosis on imaging is not always straightforward.
 It has high mortality and morbidity rates.

 CST is rare with ~4.5 cases per 1,000,000 per year 5.
 It is the least common dural venou...

 Cebocephaly refers to a type of rare midline craniofacial anomaly where there is a single nostril (which usually ends blindly 6-7) with proboscis-like nose 8 and hypotelorism.

 holoprosencephaly: particularly alobar holoprosencephaly

-Cementoblastoma is one of many mandibular lesions is a rare tumor of the cementum, with only approximately 100 cases reported.
-Key to diagnosis both radiologically and histologically is attachment to the tooth root.
+Cementoblastomas are one of many mandibular lesions is a rare tumor of the cementum, with only approximately 100 cases reported.
+The key to diagnosis, both radiologically and histologically, is an attachment to the tooth root.

-Cemento-osseous dysplasia (COD) is a benign condition that can affect jaw.
-They may arise from the fibroblasts of the periodontal ligaments.
+Cemento-osseous dysplasia (COD) is a benign condition affecting the jaw that may arise from the fibroblasts of the periodontal ligaments.

 periapical cemental dysplasia